UMCU-Digital-Health/No_Show/data/dataset_card.md

 ### Dataset Summary

 The dataset consists of all appointments created between January 2015 and June 2024.
-It combines data from different Data platform tables, namely Appointment, HealthCareService, Polyklinisch_consult, Patient and Patient_address.
+It combines data from different Data platform tables (modeled after FHIR), namely Encounter, HealthcareService, Location, Patient, and Patient_Address.
 It uses HealthCareService specialtycodes to filter on clinic and excludes appointments that are booked.

 ### Supported Tasks and Leaderboards